-Starting July 31, 2020, the International Travel Oversight Committee will accept petitions for exception from faculty, staff and graduate/ professional students to pursue essential university-sponsored and supported international travel.
+The International Travel Oversight Committee is accepting petitions for exception from faculty, staff and graduate/ professional students to pursue essential university-sponsored and supported international travel.
 Details including the definition of “essential” and the process to submit a petition for exception can be found here.

 All travel restrictions are subject to change based on travel conditions and public health guidance.
 Most student group travel will be considered “non essential” for the foreseeable future.
 See the travel page on this site for additional information.

 Can students travel outside of St. Louis and then return to campus during the spring semester?